Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Height for assistants.
 			// 3rd number = Height for teammates.
 			"Jump Height Reward"			"0.0,0.0,0.0"

+			// The melee range to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate ranges with commas (",").
+			// --
+			// Ranges limit: 3
+			// Character limit for each range: 6
+			// --
+			// Minimum value for each range: 0 (OFF)
+			// Maximum value for each range: 999999 (Highest)
+			// --
+			// 1st number = Range for killers.
+			// 2nd number = Range for assistants.
+			// 3rd number = Range for teammates.
+			"Melee Range Reward"			"0,0,0"

 			// The punch resistance to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.